-If the unit is installed where windy conditions are common, install wind screens around the unit, maintaining the clearances specified (Figure 32).
+If the unit is installed where windy conditions are common, install wind screens around the unit, maintaining the clearances specified (Figure 34 or Figure 35 on page 29).
 This is particularly important to prevent blowing snow from entering outside air intake and to maintain adequate head pressure control when mechanical cooling is required at low outdoor air temperatures.